Genesis 39 – Joseph in Potiphar’s House

 a.
 Potiphar, an officer of Pharaoh, captain of the guard, an Egyptian, bought him: The name Potiphar means devoted to the sun.
 It was a name connected with the Egyptian religious system.

 b.
-An officer of Pharaoh: The ancient Hebrew word officer could be translated eunuch.
+An officer of Pharaoh: The ancient Hebrew word officer could be translated eunuch – one who was castrated, normally for the sake of their service.
 It was a common practice in ancient times to make those highest in the royal courts eunuchs, to ensure they would be wholly devoted to their king.
 Because this practice was common, the term came to be used for all who served in important positions in a king’s court, whether they were actually eunuchs or not.
 Therefore, we really don’t know if Potiphar was a eunuch.

 c.
-Captain of the guard: The idea behind this title means chief of police, or probably more precisely, Potiphar was head of Pharaoh’s “Secret Service,” his personal security force.
-He was a highly trusted official in the government of Egypt.
+Captain of the guard: The idea behind this title means chief of police, or probably more precisely, Potiphar was head of Pharaoh’s personal security force.
+He was a highly-trusted official in the government of Egypt.

 2. (2-3) God is with Joseph.